Designing a calendar app for a fully conceptual foldable os

 Overview

-I led UX and visual design for the native calendar app on FluidOS, a conceptual foldable operating system.
-The goal was to create a cohesive and responsive experience across both phone and watch views by balancing design system consistency with the unique constraints of smaller screens.
+I led UX and visual design of a native calendar app for a fully conceptual foldable OS, FluidOS.
+The goal was to create a cohesive and responsive experience across both phone and watch views by balancing design system consistency with the constraints of smaller screens.

 Team